haresfaiez/haresfaiez.github.io/citation.md

 permalink: /citation/
 ---

+* We better experiment by giving up decision(leveraging external components) than by rushing and making a lot bad ones.

 * Producing value is the outcome of learning what is most valuable.

 * Retrospection is more rewarding when we reflect on the articulation of the problem as well as the adequacy of the solution.

 * Don't wait for a better situation to refactor.
 Just put your current understanding into the current situation.
 It is a journey of learning, not a destination.

-* Emergence is the consequence of learning.

-* An object is defined by its behaviour.
-  Thus, inside a netwrok of interacting objects, each object is defined in terms of the its behavioural contribution to the system.
+* Within a netwrok of interacting objects, each object is defined in terms of the its behavioural contribution to the system.
-  The structure of an object system then follows the distribution of behaviour between its constituents.
+  The structure of an object system, thus, follows the distribution of behaviour between its constituents.

-* Set a direction or a destination before refactoring.
-Or just discover it as you go.

-* A refactoring should either contribute to a purpose or help us understand the code.
+* A refactoring should either contribute to a purpose, or help us understand the code.
 Before refactoring, set a direction or a target situation/condition.

 * TDD is a continuous conversation with the situation where we favour exploring the problem over imposing our the synthesis of old solutions.